 Teaching and Assessment

-If you would like to continue your education on completion of this course, you can continue to Oxford Brookes University to study BSc (Hons) Sport and Exercise Science, or BSc (Hons) Sport, Coaching and Physical Education, or apply to another university of your choice.
+Alternatively you can chose to continue at Oxford Brookes University to study BSc (Hons) Sport and Exercise Science, or BSc (Hons) Sport, Coaching and Physical Education, or apply to another university of your choice.

-Entry RequirementsYou will require a minimum of 48 (previously 120) UCAS tariff points from a full Level 3 qualification in a relevant subject area and at least four GCSEs at grades A* - C, or Grade 4 including Maths and English or a Level 2 equivalent.
+Entry RequirementsYou will require a minimum of 48 UCAS tariff points from a full Level 3 qualification in a relevant subject area and at least four GCSEs at grades 4 and above including Maths and English or Level 2 equivalent.

 Mature applicants with relevant experience who do not have the stated entry requirements are encouraged to apply.

 Who to contact with your questions

 For course specific enquiries please contact Programme Leader Ashley Kempson on email@example.comFor general enquiries please contact the Admissions Team on 01278 441234 or firstname.lastname@example.org

 Max Sauter – FdSc Programme Leader